+Depreciation Rate

-20.% Prime cost.
+20% Prime cost.

+25% Prime cost

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.
 Asset classes carrying amounts is written down immediately to its recoverable amount if the asset's carrying is greater than its estimated recoverable amount.